DataScienceUIBK/TriviaHG/README.md

 | Num. of Questions | 14,645   | 1,000      | 1,000 |
 | Num. of Hints     | 140,973  | 9,638      | 9,619 |

+## Framework

+Contained within this folder is the code for the proposed framework designed to generate hints for given questions.
+To execute the code, follow these steps:

+1. Begin by training the QuestionType Detector.
+Run `Train.ipynb` located in the `Framework/utils/Hint_Generation/Question_Classification` directory.

+2. Once the QuestionType Detector is trained, run `Pipeline.py`.
+This will initiate the framework, generating hints and evaluating them based on the convergence and familiarity quality attributes for the questions listed in the `questions/questions.json` file.

 ## Human Evaluation - Answering

 This folder contains Excel files used to solicit responses from six human participants.
 Each participant received ten Excel files, with each file comprising ten questions.
 The table below represents the types of questions and the corresponding statistics from each participant.